tenstorrent/tt-exalens/README.md

 ### Updating documentation

-In order to update documentation virtual environment has to be created first by running following command:
+In order to update documentation virtual environment has to be created first by running the following command:

 ```bash
 ./scripts/create-venv.sh